jonathanbowen/jquery.dialogbox/README.md

 ### draggable

-Whether the box can be dragged around the page. jQuery UI is not required if this is set to **false**.
+Whether the box can be dragged around the page.

 #### Type: